Russia in digital payments push as it limits banknote circulation

 Digital payments are commonplace in large Russian cities, but much of the population still relies on cash.

-Deloitte labeled Russia a “digital champion” in a 2018 report on digital banking maturity in Europe, the Middle East and Africa.
+Deloitte labelled Russia a “digital champion” in a 2018 report on digital banking maturity in Europe, the Middle East and Africa.

 Russia has reported 438 cases of the coronavirus and two deaths.